 One company in particular that has benefited from adopting Li-ion batteries for use with their AGVs is Spirit AeroSystems, a manufacturer of aerostructures, which relies extensively on material handling equipment to fulfill the needs of their manufacturing processes.

 The major advantage Spirit has realized since they began using Li-ion batteries is a reduction in charging times to 1 to 1.5 hours, once or twice daily.
 Lead-acid batteries, on the other hand, require 30 to 40 minutes six times per day.
 Such a reduction in idle time can add thousands of dollars to an operation’s budget in the form of improved productivity.

 The warehousing industry has experienced an upheaval in recent years.
 Emerging trends have placed unprecedented pressure on existing structures and solutions, forcing a change in the function and configuration of the modern warehouse.

 Much of this change has been enabled by emerging technologies, especially next-generation power systems like Li-ion batteries.
-For companies who need to keep up with the pace of modern commerce, adopting Li-ion technology solutions can be a major step forward.
+For companies that need to keep up with the pace of modern commerce, adopting Li-ion technology solutions can be a major step forward.